 Finally, to polish the Valplast appliance, use a medium-grit, bullet-shaped, silicone acrylic polisher.
 To polish just the clasp, use a smaller point bur.

-After any adjustments have been made, the appliance is ready for the patient to use.
+After adjustments are made, the appliance is ready for the patient to use.

 Patient Compliance